ethicalhackeragnidhra/SigPloit-ss7/README.md

   Phase 4: SIP
   ------------
-  This is phase will be concerned with SIP as the signaling protocol used in the access layer for voice over LTE(VoLTE) and IMS infrastructure
+  This is phase will be concerned with SIP as the signaling protocol used in the access layer for voice over LTE(VoLTE) and IMS infrastructure.
+  Also SIP will be used to encapsulate SS7 messages (ISUP) to be relayed over VoIP providers to SS7 networks taking advantage of SIP-T protocol, a protocol extension for SIP to provide intercompatability between VoIP and SS7 networks

   Phase 5: Reporting
   ------------------